oaklandgit/goboom/README.md

 ### To Do

+- why isn't groupArray in missile example not PutCenter-ing properly?
 - move collision shape drawing responsibility to component
 - pass a customizable "cooldown" period into a collision event
 - ensure objects with collision components have tags